 3. Build a great team

-You're going to be working with your cofounder for the next 5 to 10 years.
+You're going to be working with your cofounder for the next five to ten years.
 Make sure you love working together.
 Iron out the wrinkles sooner than later, get on the same page with working expectations.

 4. Find a big market

 Small markets limit your potential upside.
 Again, if you're going to be spending 10 years on building a company you might as well focus on a big problem in a big market, instead of a small problem in a small market.

 Ned Dwyer is an alumnus of RMIT Bachelor of Business (Entrepreneurship), he is willing to answer your questions about starting a new business.
 Find him in the Members section.

 "I don't think a mentor needs to be someone older with grey hair who has been there and done that, I get as much if not more value out of surrounding myself with other founders who are in the trenches." - Ned Dwyer Founder Elto.com